-Pitting edema will form indentations when palpated, you are effectively pushing fluid out of the tissue.
+Pitting edema will form indentations when palpated; you are effectively pushing fluid out of the tissue.
 Pitting edema is a sign of poor liver function or heart failure based on an abnormality of Starling’s forces.
-An injured, malfunctioning liver produces less albumin which lowers the oncotic pressure of blood inside the capillaries, allowing fluid to pass into the tissue.
+An injured, malfunctioning liver produces less albumin; this lowers the oncotic pressure of blood inside the capillaries, allowing fluid to pass into the tissue.
 An injured, malfunctioning heart produces less hydrostatic pressure on the blood in the capillaries with the same result.
 Extreme fluid overload is another cause of pitting edema.

 Non-pitting edema is a completely different process involving metabolic factorresultin subcutaneous tissue swelling.

-- Starting at the hands, press firmly into the flesh of the palm.
+- Starting with the hands, press firmly into the flesh of the palm.
 Continue up the forearm and arm until indentations no longer form.
 Pitting is measured by the following table:

 1+ Barely detectable impression when finger is pressed into skin 2+ Slight indentation, 15 seconds to rebound 3+ Deeper indentation, 30 seconds to rebound 4+ > 30 seconds to rebound

-- Report edema in numerical form at the highest point of detections (i.e. 2+ pitting edema at the height of the mid forearm.)
+- Report edema in numerical form at the highest point of detection (i.e., 2+ pitting edema at the height of the mid forearm.)

 - Repeat for the lower extremity.
-Pitting edema usually occurs in the legs and feet well before conditions are sufficiently severe to result in edema of the hands and arms.
+Pitting edema usually occurs in the legs and feet well before the condition is sufficiently severe to result in edema of the hands and arms.

 Point of maximal impulse (PMI)

 - Place the center of your palm at the PMI.
 The heel of your palm should rest at the sternal border.
-You fingers should wrap around the patient laterally.
+Your fingers should wrap around the patient laterally.

 - Apply some pressure to the chest wall until you feel the heart beat in your palm.